 Entanglement in fishing gear is one of the biggest killers of marine mammals worldwide.
-A 2006 study estimated that over 300,000 whales, dolphins and porpoises (all part of the same whale family, Cetacea) are killed annually after becoming caught in fishing gear.
+A 2006 study estimated that more than 300,000 whales, dolphins, and porpoises (all part of the same whale family, Cetacea) die annually after becoming caught in fishing gear.
 The authors of the study suggested the figure could be far higher, and as fisheries have continued to expand to meet a rising global population, this number has undoubtedly grown substantially.

 Entanglement is a particular problem for the large whales that migrate up the East Coast of the United States and Canada each year and spend the summer months feeding in the nutrient-rich waters off the northeast coast.
 There are many fisheries in this part of the Atlantic Ocean, which means countless ropes, nets, and lines in the water in which large whales can become entangled.

-The population of North Atlantic right whales (Eubalena glacialis)is particularly at risk.
-This endangered sub-species has an estimated population 400 animals, and consequently just one mortality from entanglement would have profound implications for the entire population.
-Over 85% of North Atlantic right whales show scars from entanglement and over 50% of known right whale mortalities can be attributed to either entanglement or ship strikes.
+The population of North Atlantic right whales (Eubalena glacialis) is particularly at risk.
+This endangered sub-species has an estimated population of 350 animals, and consequently just one mortality from entanglement has profound implications for the entire population.
+Over 85 percent of North Atlantic right whales show scars from entanglement and more than 50 percent of known right whale mortalities can be attributed to either entanglement or ship strikes.
 These staggering statistics are of great concern to those trying to protect this species.

 Ocean Alliance is using our drones to support large whale disentanglement attempts.

-Disentangling a large whale is a complex, difficult and potentially dangerous process.
+Disentangling a large whale is a complex, difficult, and potentially dangerous process.
 A high percentage of disentanglement attempts end in failure.
 Response teams must get very close to the whale in order to cut the lines that trap it.
-The whales are likely to be in an increased state of stress owing to their situation, and there movements could be unpredictable.
+The whales are likely to be in an increased state of stress owing to their situation, and their movements can be unpredictable.
 These are large, immensely powerful animals that could do a large amount of damage to any vessels and humans nearby.

 One major problem is that it can be difficult for the response team to understand the entanglement situation: How many lines are there, where are they attached, how is the animal moving, is there a particular cut point to aim for or fin that seems to be particularly affected?
 The disentanglement team’s perspective is very limited: The angle from team to whale and low vantage point means that they have almost no ability to see under the surface of the water.
 When they approach a whale to disentangle it, they must assess the situation and act extremely quickly for their safety and the safety of a whale.